 What is an Antinuclear Antibody (ANA) Test?

 A few antinuclear antibodies present in the blood are normal.
 However, a high score might indicate an autoimmune condition.
 When you have an autoimmune condition, your immune system mistakenly attacks the cells of your organs and tissues.
-These abnormalities can lead to major health issues.
+These abnormalities can lead to significant health issues.

 An ANA test is used to aid in the diagnosis of autoimmune illnesses such as: